What is the purpose of this Analyst Relations Guide?

 Gartner's findings highlight a crucial shift: the leading indicator of growth among existing customers is their confidence in their decision-making, supported by expert validation.
 It's not solely dependent on the supplier.

-How does buyer confidence impact account expansion and purchasing decisions?
+How does buyer confidence impact purchasing decisions?

 High Confidence: Buyers with high confidence in their choices are more likely to fuel account expansion, irrespective of the specific supplier.